wikimedia/search-extra/docs/better_apostrophe.md

 is,* and *us,* or with other unusually spelled forms like *OK'd* which is used as the past tense of *to OK something.*

-### Elastic `apostrophe`
+### OpenSearch `apostrophe`

-The Elastic/Lucene `apostrophe` token filter removes the first apostrophe it finds in a word, plus everything after the apostrophe.
+The OpenSearch/Lucene `apostrophe` token filter removes the first apostrophe it finds in a word, plus everything after the apostrophe.
 This is disastrous for non-Turkish words and names, like *D'Artagnan, d'Ivoire,* and *d'Urbervilles* (which are all reduced to *d*) or *O'Connell, O'Keefe,* and *O'Sullivan* (which are all reduced to *o,* which is also a stopword!).
 It's even